gerbenjacobs/go-webshop-course/step3/README.md

 }
 ```

 It's very difficult to name things.
-We could have gone for `FetchProduct()` or even `GetProduct()`, just like our _storage_ interface.
+We could have gone for `FetchProduct()` or even `GetProduct()`, just like
+our _storage_ interface.

 In the case of services, we should be as specific as possible.
-We are creating this method specifically for 'showing a detailed product'.
+We are creating this method specifically for
+'showing a detailed product'.

-For example, if we ever have to deal with authorization and a user is not allowed to see a specific product, we could implement this
+For example, if we ever have to deal with authorization and a user is not allowed to see a specific product,
-in our `ShowProduct()` method.
-If you want a method to just always get a product, without any checks, maybe then we could introduce
+we could implement this in our `ShowProduct()` method.
+If you want a method to just always get a product,
-a `GetProduct()` method.
+without any checks, maybe then we could introduce a `GetProduct()` method.

 Both methods could still use `storage.GetProduct()` under the hood.
+And that's the beauty of having
+separate interfaces for services and storage.

 ### services/product.go